Bibliotheca Historica: Books XXI–XL

 These books do not survive intact, but large sections were preserved by Byzantine compilers working under Constantine VII and by epitomists like Photius.
 They covered the history of the Hellenistic kingdoms from the Battle of Ipsus in 301 BC, the Punic Wars, and the events of the late Roman Republic down to either 60 BC or the beginning of Caesar's Gallic War in 59 BC.
 Book XXXII is notable for the inclusion of the lives of Diophantus of Abae, Callon of Epidaurus, and others who transitioned between genders.
 The record of Callon's medical treatment is the first known account of gender-affirming surgery.

-For Books XXI–XXXII, Diodorus drew on the Histories of Polybius, which largely survives and can be compared against Diodorus's text, though he may also have also used Philinus of Agrigentum and other lost historians.
+For Books XXI–XXXII, Diodorus drew on the Histories of Polybius, which largely survives and can be compared against Diodorus's text, though he may also have used Philinus of Agrigentum and other lost historians.
 Books XXXII–XXXVIII or XXXIX probably had Poseidonius as their source.